 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Company's other components.
-The operating results of all operating segments are reviewed regularly by the Company's President and Chairman of the Board of Directors to make decisions about resources to be allocated to the segment and assessing their performance.
+The operating results of all operating segments are reviewed regularly by the Company's President to make decisions about resources to be allocated to the segment and assessing their performance.